msl2000/marvisaccentapp/README.md

 * [Laravel] - Laravel is a free, open-source PHP web framework that provides an MVC approach to building applications.
 Laravel is a complete web solution for building RESTful APIs provide resource and route management with ease.
 * [MySQL] - An open-source relational database management system.

+### DESIGN PATTERNS

+Some patterns used to solve the problem.

+* [Adapter Pattern] - The adapter pattern convert the interface of a class into another interface clients expect.
+It is often used to make existing classes work with others without modifying their source code

+* [Repository Pattern] - Separate the domain and the persistent layer.
+The repository provides a collection interface to access data stored in a database, file system or external service

+* [Strategy Pattern] - used when there are multiple ways to do a task using different implementations

+* [Chain-of-responsibility pattern] - design pattern consisting of a source of command objects and a series of processing objects.

 ### Installation of the Backend

 For installation on a test invironment running an Linux/Windows or Mac machine, please refer to the following build setup